Joel Moersch Named Assistant Athletics Director For Development/Major Gifts Within Utah State Athletics Department

 Stanley also increased the number of major gifts for athletics by 50 percent and increased revenue by 100 percent as he implemented a four-tiered corporate partnership model to increase partner options.
 He also increased licensing revenue 45 percent and increased scholarship funding for athletics by 25 percent.

-Stanley began his administrative career as the chief enrollment officer at Simpson University from 2000-01.
-He also spent eight years as a women's basketball coach at Fresno Pacific University (1987-95) as his teams made five NAIA National Tournament appearances while winning four conference championships.
+Stanley began his administrative career as the chief enrollment officer at Simpson from 2000-01.
+He also spent eight years as a women's basketball coach at Fresno Pacific (1987-95) as his teams made five NAIA National Tournament appearances while winning four conference championships.
 He left Fresno Pacific with the most wins and highest winning percentage of any basketball coach in school history.

-He also won consecutive NAIA National Championships (1999, 2000) as the head coach at Oklahoma City University and was honored as NAIA National Coach of the Year both seasons.
+He also won consecutive NAIA National Championships (1999, 2000) as the head coach at Oklahoma City and was honored as NAIA National Coach of the Year both seasons.

 Stanley earned his undergraduate degree in psychology and physical education from Trinity Western University and then earned his graduate degree from Fresno State in 1988 in athletic administration.